Manishh444/psychic-train/README.md

-# psychic-train
+## psychic-train
-learning GitHub from plural sight by Gill Cleeren
+* learning GitHub from plural sight by Gill Cleeren
+* this repo is conatins sample website file